ruelasvh/langgraph-agentic-rag/README.md

-# Agentic RAG — AI Financial Research Assistant
+# Particle Physics Agentic RAG Assistant

+A chat assistant for particle physics litersture that uses **Agentic RAG** (Retrieval-Augmented Generation) to answer questions and a grader node that asseses the quality of responses.

 This project is a production-minded prototype of an agentic RAG chatbot implemented with LangGraph and OpenAI APIs (model: openai:gpt-5-nano).
 It uses an in-memory FAISS vector store (can be cached for faster startup) and LangGraph best-practices: ToolNodes, conditional edges, and a retriever tool.